-SPHD work collaboratively with participating laboratories to improve diagnostic services and refine the proficiency testing program to ensure participating laboratories maximise benefits.
+SPHD works collaboratively with participating laboratories to improve diagnostic services and continues to refine the proficiency testing program to ensure maximum benefits to participants.

 SPHD has delivered the National Plant Health Proficiency Testing Program (NPHPTP) since 2012.
 The Proficiency Testing Coordinator, appointed by SPHD, manages the delivery of the program in conjunction with Australian National Quality Assurance Program (ANQAP).
 ANQAP have a long history of delivering proficiency testing for veterinary laboratories, hence was chosen by SPHD to do the same for plant health.

 The NPHPTP determines the testing performance of participating laboratories against pre-established criteria by means of confidential, interlaboratory comparison.
 Each year, the Proficiency Testing Coordinator selects one or more species from the six specimen groups to be included in the program.